kebaldwi/ansible_lab_v1/LabGuide.md

 ```
 ---
-hostname: access-pod#
 vlan100_interface: "GigabitEthernet1/0/1"
 vlan200_interface: "GigabitEthernet1/0/2"
 trunk_interface: "GigabitEthernet1/0/8"
 ...
 ```
-The host that ends with **.15** is the access switch and we can see 4 variables defined.
+The host that ends with **.15** is the access switch and we can see 3 variables defined.

 You can also explore the **10.1.#.14** file, which maps to our core switch.
 You can see many more variables defined in this file.